shirlchan/FinTechWeek1/README.md

 # FinTechWeek1
-All the labs and activities from Fintech
+All the labs and activities from Fintech week one